The SEARCH function allows you to find the position of a specific character in a string

 Use the function IFERROR

-To avoid to return an error, we can use the wonderful function IFERROR
+To avoid returning an error, we can use the wonderful function IFERROR

 =IFERROR(formula, result in case of error)